nakerin7588/RoboticsDev/README.md

          <p align="center"><img src="images/teleop_eff_move.gif" alt="Image Description" /></p>

-    *   Velocity that reference from world frame
+    *   Velocity that reference from world frame<br>
+        To use this mode you can follow by this command below.

+        ```
+        ros2 service call /mode_select fun4_interfaces/srv/SetModePosition "mode: 2"
+        ```

-        To use this mode you can follow by this command below.How to launch this project This feature is solve by Differencetial kinematic $\dot{q} = J^{-1}(q) \dot{p}$ and send joint velocity to calculate to joint position in realtime later.You can see the function below.
+    This feature is solve by Differencetial kinematic $\dot{q} = J^{-1}(q) \dot{p}$ and send joint velocity to calculate to joint position in realtime later.You can see the function below.

     ```Python